MicheleVigano/doorlock/README.md

 # doorlock
 i created an Arduino-based door lock with IR remote and servo

-You can found the code on sketchlock.ino or under the next photos:
+You can found the code on

+                            sketchlock/sketchlock.ino
+   or  under the next photos:

 some random photos: